 Dysfunctional movement habits are fixed with movement.

-But I was moving A LOT.
-What was missing was precision of awareness and intention while moving.
-Figurinig out exactly and precisely what needed to be released had to be matched with just as much precision in what needed to be activated and in what ways.
+But I WAS moving, A LOT.
+What was still missing was precision of awareness and intention while moving.
+Figuring out exactly and precisely what needed to be released had to be matched with just as much precision in what needed to be activated and in what ways, and with what emotional orientation.
 Once I had the whole picture I had the ability to heal myself, and also the tools to help others heal themselves too.

 Now I enjoy moving as freely as I did when I was a child.
 I found a joy in movement that reshaped my career and daily life.